 Building the Four Pillars of your life means that you are using the learning of others, you are learning from others’ experiences, from their success and their failures.
 You are observing others without condemnation now, trying to learn, to see what their lives are teaching you, to gain benefit from their experiences and from your own experiences.

 Here you will need very strong relationships that are not simply personality attachments or liaisons that are established to share hobbies and interests.
 It requires a deeper connection with people.
-This will enrich and strengthen your life and be a great insurance against your making critical and self-defeating decisions.
+This will enrich and strengthen your life and be a great insurance against you making critical and self-defeating decisions.

 The work ahead is substantial.
 It is humble.
 You are not going to be a superstar if you are to build the Four Pillars of your life.
 You cannot lose yourself in your hobbies, your interests or your obsessions if you are going to build the Four Pillars of your life.
 You cannot give yourself away to other people and their obsessions if you are to build the Four Pillars of your life.

 If your life is to emerge into a greater expression and fulfill a greater destiny, you must have this foundation.
 It is like the launch pad for a rocket.
 If that launch pad fails, the rocket fails.
 It cannot take off.
 And so the infrastructure underneath that rocket becomes ever more important.
 It must be strong.
 It must be well designed.
 It must be able to provide its service.

 That is why to give you the promise that you have a greater purpose and a greater meaning in life, the essential elements for building the foundation for this must be provided for you.
 And the education must be provided for you.
-Otherwise, the idea of living a life of greater purpose, of greater meaning, is only a dream—beyond your reach, beyond your capabilities.
+Otherwise, the idea of living a life of a greater purpose, greater meaning, is only a dream—beyond your reach, beyond your capabilities.